fallback-systems/pendant/README.md

 First version..

-An Elixir nerves repo that can be flashed on any compatible device.

-Can be tweaked and extended.

-The device is basically an [nerves device](https://nerves-project.org/)

 # the idea

 We each buy or build our own "pendant" which is a small computer wrapped in a protective case.